calmlb/CSS-Flexbox-Lab/w01/d3/d3-morning-coding-challenge.md

 Let's get some additional practice with these topics.
 Your instructor will place you into random breakout rooms.

-For each the following tasks, <b>FIRST</b>: discuss with your partner what you think the answer will be.
+For each the following tasks,
+* <b>FIRST</b>: discuss with your partner what you think the answer will be.
-<b>SECOND</b>: have one of you (maybe the less expert partner) try it on repl.it or codepen.io with the screen share on (driver) while you both discuss (navigator).
-This way, the more
+* <b>SECOND</b>: have one of you (maybe the less expert partner) code it on <a href="https://repl.it">repl.it</a> or <a href="https://codepen.io">codepen.io</a> with the screen share on (driver) while you both discuss (navigator).

-experienced partner can benefit from trying to explain concepts, and the less experienced partner can learn from your peer.
+This way, the more experienced partner can benefit from trying to explain concepts, and the less experienced partner can learn from your peer.
 Everybody wins!

 ## Task 1:  Rock Paper Scissors (single round version)